bjmorgan/py-sc-fermi/docs/source/theory.rst

     sum_i stoichiometry_i * c_i = target

-py-sc-fermi enforces it by introducing a chemical potential ``mu`` for the element and folding it into each member's weight, ``w_i -> w_i * exp(s_i * mu)``, then solving for the ``mu`` at which the content meets the target.
-This is mass action: raising ``mu`` makes the element's interstitials cheaper and its vacancies more costly, feeding atoms into the cell; lowering it does the reverse.
+py-sc-fermi enforces it by shifting the element's chemical potential by ``delta_mu`` and folding that into each member's weight, ``w_i -> w_i * exp(s_i * delta_mu / kT)``, then solving for the ``delta_mu`` at
+which the content meets the target.
+This is mass action: raising ``delta_mu`` makes the element's interstitials cheaper and its vacancies more costly, feeding atoms into the cell; lowering it does the reverse.
 A target of zero with mixed-sign stoichiometry pins exact stoichiometry, with interstitials balancing vacancies; a negative target sets an off-stoichiometric deficiency; and a scan can cross zero continuously.

 What the model can and cannot judge
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-py-sc-fermi solves for the chemical potential and reports it, through
+``element_chemical_potential_shifts`` returns the solved ``delta_mu``, measured
-``element_chemical_potential_shifts``, as a shift ``delta_mu`` relative to the
-reference at which the formation energies were defined: a target above the
+relative to the reference at which the formation energies were defined: a target
-element's unconstrained content gives ``delta_mu > 0``, one below it
+above the element's unconstrained content gives ``delta_mu > 0``, one below it
 ``delta_mu < 0``.

 Two limits bound the target, and only one of them is the model's to enforce.